Terrance Watanabe - From a $500M Fortune to $350M Losses & Life After Gambling

 FAQ

-Terrance Watanabe is an American businessman who inherited the Oriental Trading Company.
-He is most famous for his staggering gambling losses, estimated to be around $204 million.
+Terrance Watanabe is an American businessman who inherited the Oriental Trading Company from his father - Harry Watanabe.
+He is most famous for his staggering gambling losses, estimated to be around $350 million in total.

 Leave a Comment